beerush-id/monopkg/docs/references/add.md

-# Installing Dependencies
+# Adding Dependencies

 In a monorepo, you may have multiple packages that share common dependencies.
 To avoid installing the same dependencies multiple times, you can use the `monopkg add` command to install dependencies for all packages in the monorepo at once.
 This not only saves time but also ensures consistency across your packages.

 By using the `monopkg add` command, you can specify various options to tailor the installation process to your needs.
 For instance, you can include or exclude specific packages, install dependencies as dev or peer dependencies, and even target specific workspaces within your monorepo.
 This flexibility allows you to manage your dependencies efficiently and keep your project organized.

-## Command
+## Usage

 This command allows you to install dependencies for all packages in the monorepo at once.